wleddy/feedme/README.md

 # feedme

-A wrapper for rfeed package
+A wrapper for rfeed package.

+You must clone the rfeed package from https://github.com/svpino/rfeed/ into this directory.